Aori's Budget Manager is a budget management tool designed to be used by anyone managing digital marketing campaigns.

 Below is an illustration of the Budget Manager's hierarchical structure:

-Accounts: This is the source of the data: Google Ads, Facebook Ads, Microsoft Advertising and Amazon Advertising.
+Accounts: This is the source of the data: Google Ads, Facebook Ads and Microsoft Advertising.

 Budget groups: These are clusters of campaigns where an ad spend target is assigned.